drodil/youtube_auto_pause/README.md

 # Youtube Auto Pause

-This is a Chrome extension that pauses Youtube videos when losing the tab focus by sending 'k' even to the player.
-Resumes the playback once the Youtube tab is back in focus.
+This is a Chrome extension that pauses Youtube videos when losing the tab/window focus by sending event to the player.
+Resumes the playback once the Youtube tab/window is back in focus.

+Also listens for computer lock events and when the video goes out of viewport (for example when reading comments below).

+Features some useful keyboard shortcuts to control videos in the window.

 ## Installing